Coping with peak packaging demand

 Make sure your packaging is up to the Black Friday surge

-If your online store, marketing, product selection and pricing are all on point, chances are you should see a surge in demand on Black Friday, Cyber Monday and the festive period beyond.
+If your online store, marketing, product selection, and pricing are all on point, chances are you will see a surge in demand on Black Friday, Cyber Monday, and the festive period beyond.

 If you experience improved sales, ensure you don’t let your customers down through poor packaging that doesn’t protect in transit, slows down fulfilment times, or is just plain hard to open.